snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

 In our next release we are planning to:

+* Implement Spark support to allow the derivation of JSON schema from much larger JSON archives in Amazon S3
-* Implement Spark support to distribute Schema derivation, make Web UI more user-friendly and featurefull and also make Schema Guru play well with our upcomming tool [iglu-utils][iglu-utils].
+* Make the new web UI user-friendly and featureful
+* Improve the integration of Schema Guru with our upcomming [iglu-utils] [iglu-utils] tool

+Stay tuned!

 [repo]: https://github.com/snowplow/schema-guru
 [webui]: http://schemaguru.snowplowanalytics.com/